brianrahula/binus-laundry/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.io/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## On Development Feature

+- Auto reload state every seconds
+- Remaining queue notification
+- Costumizeable notification
+- Dark mode

+# How To Contribute

+To joining this app development, contact us by email: brianrahula@outlook.com